-- Extensions and alterations include roof extensions of dwellings. - Subordinate is defined as smaller scale, subservient and dependant on the main dwelling, with a shared facility.
-It is not self-contained. - A dwelling is defined (in line with the 2001 Census definition) as a self-contained unit of accommodation.
+Dwelling: A single self-contained unit of accommodation10.
 Self-containment is where all the rooms (including kitchen, bathroom and toilet) in a household's accommodation are behind a single door which only that household can use.
-Non self-contained household spaces at the same address should be counted together as a single dwelling. - "An annex is defined as additional accommodation for dependents and family members which must remain ancillary to the main house.
-One main facility, usually the kitchen, is shared with the main dwelling".
+Non self-contained household spaces at the same address should be counted together as a single dwelling.